M3 Surgery 900 Junior Surgery Clerkship

 The goal of medical school is to teach the art and science of medicine.
 It is important that you now begin to envision yourself as a practicing physician (not just a 3rd-year medical student) and adopt the habits of a medical professional.
 See Student Professional Attire Policy/OR Guidelines

-• Remember that scrub clothes are appropriate attire for the operating room and for times spent on-call.
+- Remember that scrub clothes are appropriate attire for the operating room and for times spent on-call.
+Clinics will likely require professional attire but each service will have different requirements.

 2. Student duties for patient care

 A student on-call scheme is determined by each service and should be available to the residents.
-General Surgery Call at KU Medical Center is voluntary.
-Students are granted the "Golden Weekend" at the conclusion of the fourth week of the block and constitute the freedom from clinical duties outlined in the KU School of Medicine Student Work Duty Hours Policy.
+General Surgery Call for students at KU Medical Center is voluntary.
+Students are required to round one day per weekend while on service (if applicable inpatients).
+Students are granted the "Golden Weekend" between rotation blocks as well as at the conclusion of clerkship and constitute the freedom from clinical duties outlined in the KU School of Medicine Student Work Duty Hours Policy.
+Students are required to log their Work Duty Hours weekly.

 3. Rounds and OR preparation